Deempho/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8 Save current state of directory : Write that write into the file ls cwd content the result of the command ls-la. if the file ls cwd content already exist, it should be overwritten. if the file is cwd content does not exit does not exist creat it
 9 Duplicate last line : write a script that duplicates the last line of the file iacta 10 No more javascrip : write a script that deletes al the regular file(not the directories)with a .js extension that are present in the currect director and all its subfolders
+11 Write a script that counts the number of directories and sub-directories in the current directory.